Jtewen/mnist-visual/readme.md

-# MNIST Digit Recognizer Project
+# MNIST Classifier and VAE Visualization Demo

 This project was created for a Precision Planting keynote presentation.
-It is a web-based application that allows users to draw digits and get predictions from a trained MNIST model.
+It is a web-based application that allows users to draw digits and get predictions from a trained MNIST model, as well as visualize the latent space of a VAE trained on the MNIST dataset.

 ## Prerequisites